Akirapearl/LearningGo/ginproject/README.md

-# Needed steps to use & understand this specific
+# Needed steps to use & understand this specific exercise

 * Golang installed on local machine
 * Basic knowledge of its usage